Ferenc Gyurcsány: Career after premiership

 In the 2010 parliamentary elections he was elected into the Parliament still as a member of MSZP, but he became more and more critical of the party's politics.
 Since his attempts at reforming the party failed, he left MSZP and founded a new party, the Democratic Coalition (Demokratikus Koalíció, DK) in October 2011.
 As a leader of DK, he announced that his party would support Gordon Bajnai as a candidate for prime minister in 2014.

 In September 2012, the ruling Fidesz proposed a voter-registration plan, which, according to the opposition, "would have restricted the right to vote".
 Gyurcsány and three other members of his party participated in a week-long hunger strike against the proposal.
 Later, in January 2013, the Constitutional Court of Hungary struck down the new electoral law as unconstitutional; after that decision, Fidesz caucus dropped the law.
 Gyurcsány referred to that act as his party's success.

 On 14 January 2014, the Democratic Coalition and four other groups founded Unity, a political alliance with the aim of defeating Fidesz at the elections in the spring.
 The alliance made it into the Parliament, but only as opposition.
 DK won only four seats, which meant that since they were below the minimum requirements of forming a parliamentary group (five seats), its MPs (including Gyurcsány) officially count as independent politicians.

 On 8 April 2018, the Democratic Coalition won nine seats, creating now a political group in the National Assembly.

 In the 2019 European elections, his party got 16% of the vote and became the largest opposition party until the 2024 European elections.

 On 8 May 2025, Gyurcsány announced that he would resign from the leadership of the Democratic Coalition and from his seat in parliament, and would retire from politics.

 Personal life

 Gyurcsány at a music festival in Q&A.

 Gyurcsány has been married three times.
 He has two sons from his second marriage with Edina Bognár, and three children from his third marriage.
 His spouse was Klára Dobrev, whose maternal grandfather Antal Apró was Hungary's Minister of Industry in the 1950s–60s.
 In May 2025, the couple announced their divorce.

-He got his nickname "Fletó" from his elementary school Russian language teacher.
+He got his nickname "Fletó" (Note: Not to be confused with the Spanish word "fleto".) from his elementary school Russian language teacher.